xhafan/blog/_posts/2018-10-09-rewrite-a-legacy-application-using-.net-coreddd-library-ddd-and-tdd.md

 ### <a name="performance_boost"></a>Performance boost
 If your application is doing too much when handling a request, and some of the processing can be deferred to later time, you can utilize [domain events](https://github.com/xhafan/coreddd/wiki/Domain-events) and [publish event messages over a message bus from domain event handlers](https://github.com/xhafan/coreddd/wiki/Domain-events#publishing-event-messages-over-a-message-bus-from-domain-event-handlers), and handle the event messages in a separate process and transaction.
 Deferring some processing to a later time can make the main request transaction smaller, thus making the request handling shorter.
 Here are some examples of a processing which can be deferred:

-- subsequent domain processing (e.g. when creating an order in an eshop, the billing PDF generation can be done later)
+- subsequent domain processing (e.g. when creating an order in an e-shop, the billing PDF generation can be done later)
 - sending email
 - accessing other web services